scottie612/Delete-RDP-files-Script/README.md

   Action: Start a Program
   Program/Script: SELECT FOLDER WHERE "Downloads Cleaner.exe" is located
   Ok:
-6) wait for program to run based on the time interval you set :D
+6) Wait for program to run based on the time interval you set :D

 ========================